polterguy/lizzie/README.md

 class MainClass
 {
-    // This method will be available as a function in your Lizzie code.
-    [Bind(Name = "write")]
+    // This method will be available as a function in your Lizzie code [Bind(Name = "write")]
     object Write(Binder<MainClass> ctx, Arguments arguments)
     {